x676f64/secureum-mind_map/content/7. Audit Findings 101/ERC20 transfers can misbehave.md

 In the case of `_transferERC20`, similar issues can occur, and could cause users to receive less than expected when collateral is transferred or when exercise assets are transferred.

+### Recommendation:
-1. Recommendation: Consider thoroughly vetting each token used within an ACO options pair, ensuring that failing `transferFrom` and `transfer` calls will cause reverts within `ACOToken.sol_`.
+Consider thoroughly vetting each token used within an ACO options pair, ensuring that failing `transferFrom` and `transfer` calls will cause reverts within `ACOToken.sol_`.
 Additionally, consider implementing some sort of sanity check which enforces that the balance of the ACOToken contract increases by the desired amount when calling `transferFromERC20`.
-2. Medium Risk severity finding from [OpenZeppelin’s Audit of ACO Protocol](https://blog.openzeppelin.com/aco-protocol-audit/)
 ___
 ## Slide Screenshot
 ![095.png](../../images/7.%20Audit%20Findings%20101/095.png)